nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "difficulty"**

+!!! info "Difficulty no longer useful"
+    With _version 22.0+_ the difficulty is no longer used for prioritization so targeting higher difficulty thresholds on work generation is not useful.
+However, this can still be used for targeting a lower difficulty for receive blocks.
+This option may be removed in a future release.

 _version 19.0+_
 Difficulty value (16 hexadecimal digits string, 64 bit).
 Uses **difficulty** value to generate work.
 Defaults to the network base difficulty.

 **Optional "multiplier"**

+!!! info "Multiplier no longer useful"
+    With _version 22.0+_ the difficulty is no longer used for prioritization so targeting higher multipliers on work generation is not useful.
+This option will be removed in a future release.

 _version 20.0+_
 Multiplier from base difficulty (positive number).
 Uses equivalent difficulty as **multiplier** from base difficulty to generate work.